CUH Logo

 • Hold the gastrostomy tube still by placing a finger and thumb on either side.

 • Insert the empty syringe into the balloon valve (marked ‘Inflation’) and remove all water from the balloon.
-DO NOT let go of the tube.
+Do not let go of the tube.

 • Check the aspirated water in the syringe for volume and colour.